GPUWorks/vizi/README.md

 Vizi uses tweening for animations which allow parameters (and attributes, which we'll cover later) to be animated over time.

-The first argument defines which parameters need to be animated and what their target value should be.
+The first argument of the tween defines which parameters need to be animated and what their target value should be.
 The duration of the animation must be set with the `:in` option and expects the duration to be in frames.
 However, the `Vizi.Animation` module has a couple of handy helper functions which convert a duration in seconds, milliseconds, or minutes to frames.
 With the `:mode` option you specify the playback mode of the animation.
 The default mode is `:once`, meaning the animation is triggered once and when the target value is reached, the animation is automatically removed.
 In the example above we have set the mode to `:pingpong` which means the animation is constantly looped forward and backward.
-Last but not least, the `:use` option sets the used easing function.
+Last but not least, the `:use` option sets an easing function.
 Easing functions define the rate at which something moves over time.
 The `:exp_in` easing function for example starts to move slowly to its target value, but accelerates its rate exponentially.